CGladwin/RayTracing-Directed-Study/Devlog/optics.md

   - these boxes can be treated as "slabs" only defined by intervals in space
     - In 3D, a slab is the space between two parallel planes
       - we only need 3 slabs to define an AABB
-    - an interval is distinct from a vector, in that it has magnitude defined by 2 endpoints, but not direction
+    - an interval here is distinct from a vector, in that it has magnitude defined by 2 endpoints, but not direction
 - "if a ray intersects the box bounded by all pairs of planes, then all t-intervals will overlap"
   - i.e. if a ray intersects a box, the equation `Ray_point(constant_t)=Origin_Point + constant_t * direction_Vec` will have some solution t, where Ray_point(t).x, Ray_point(t).y and  Ray_point(t).z is within its interval,
 - The pseudocode of what we're trying to do (by breaking down a ray into its axial components and finding if they land within an interval):